zilliztech/milvus-backup/README.md

 This will perform a search on the `hello_milvus_recover` collection and verify that the restored data is correct.

 That's it!
 You have successfully backed up and restored your Milvus collection.

+## License
+milvus-backup is licensed under the Apache License, Version 2.0.